Creating a Radio Database

 - How do I create a radio database using a PC?

-If you do not want to use the Trig database creator you can make your own database by using a PC.
+You can make your own database by using a PC.

 Once the USB is plugged into the PC, open the CSV file that is saved on the memory stick.
 This file can be opened with either a text editor or spread sheet application, such as Microsoft Excel.